MuhammedYousrii/json-converter-sequenttal/README.md

 ### Leveraging Reactive Programming with RxJS

-We embrace a mixed programming paradigm, leveraging reactive programming with RxJS Observable, subjects, and operators:
+I embrace a mixed programming paradigm, leveraging reactive programming with RxJS Observable, subjects, and operators to control the data stream and use instructed imperative to drive the data stream

-- **Observables:** We use Observables to represent stores and manage asynchronous data streams.
-This enables us to handle complex data flows and maintain a responsive user interface.

-- **Operators:** RxJS operators are used to transform, filter, and combine Observables, allowing us to control the flow of data in our application efficiently.
+## fulfilled Flows

+- A user open app and try to login
+  - The user doesn't have an account
+    - register
+  - The user has an account
+    - login the user
+    - navigate the to home page
+  - The User Entered Valid Json
+    - Create Data Table
+  - The User Entered Invalid Json
+    - Show Validation Error
+  - The User search the table
+    - the table got updated according
+  - The user filter the table
+    - The table got updated according
+  - The user try to logout
+    - Logout user